telerik/blazor-docs/getting-started/what-you-need.md

 The Telerik UI for Blazor components require a [Telerik stylesheet](#telerik-stylesheet) and a [JS Interop file](#telerik-js-interop-file) in the app's main index file.
 Depending on the Blazor hosting model and framework version, this index file will differ:

-   * For Client-Side Blazor apps, use the `wwwroot/index.html` file.
+   * For Client-Side and Blazor Hybrid apps, use the `wwwroot/index.html` file.
    * For Server-Side Blazor apps, use one of the following files:
       * `~/Pages/_Host.cshtml` for .NET 3.x
       * `~/Pages/_Layout.cshtml` for .NET 6